The Weekly Buzz with Bee

 Bee is officially registered with the American Paint Horse Association and comes with a story as beautiful as she is.
 At 12 years old, she carries the name No Valde Bee Smart, passed down from her Sire, Nu Valde Gay, and her Dam, Honey Bee Smart—a legacy of strength, intelligence, and heart.

-Bee has already found a boyfriend in Sinjari, her charming neighbor to the left.
+Bee already found a boyfriend: Sinjari, her charming neighbor to the left.

-She has a love-hate relationship with the gelding on her right (jury's still out on whether they’ll be besties or frenemies).
+She has a love-hate relationship with the gelding (jury's still out on whether they’ll be besties or frenemies).

 She’s been here just two weeks, and she’s already making sure I know who’s boss (hint: it’s not me).